-This post will answer the following legal questions on assault and battery:
+This post will answer some frequently asked questions about assault and battery.

 What is assault and battery?